-18 Allowing for trade diffusion and long-run adjustments, the GTAP model estimated by the Japan Center of Economic Research suggests the trade tensions will have minimal impact across different scenarios.
+&lt;sup>18 Allowing for trade diffusion and long-run adjustments, the GTAP model estimated by the Japan Center of Economic Research suggests the trade tensions will have minimal impact across different scenarios.
 AMRO estimates based on the Oxford Economics Macro Global Model, which is a Keynesian-type open economy model in the short run, suggests an annual GDP loss of 0.04 percent.
 The variation in model estimates is largely due to the difference in model setup and parameter estimates.
-19 As USD250 billion of U.S. imports from China account for 48.3 percent of all imports from China, a 20 percent tariff increase given the limitations of quantitative models, and it is therefore worthwhile to explore them as is done below.
+As USD250 billion of U.S. imports from China account for 48.3 percent of all imports from China, a 20 percent tariff increase on USD50 billion and a 10 percent tariff increase on USD200 billion of imports comes to about a 6.3 percent tariff increase for the U.S. imports from China at an aggregate level.

+given the limitations of quantitative models, and it is therefore worthwhile to explore them as is done below.